Sambalpur–Rayagada Intercity Express: Coaches

 As is customary with most train services in India, coach composition may be amended at the discretion of Indian Railways depending on demand.

 Service

-The 18301 Sambalpur Junction - Rayagada Intercity Express covers the distance of 323 km in 7 hours 00 mins (46 km/hr) & in 6 hours 10 mins as the 18302 Rayagada - Sambalpur Junction Intercity Express (52 km/hr).
+The 18301 Sambalpur Junction - Rayagada Intercity Express covers the distance of 323 km in 7 hours 00 mins (46 km/h) and in 6 hours 10 mins as the 18302 Rayagada - Sambalpur Junction Intercity Express (52 km/h).

 As the average speed of the train is lower than 55 km/h, as per railway rules, its fare doesn't includes a Superfast surcharge.

 Routing

 The 18301 / 02 Intercity Express runs from Sambalpur Junction via Titlagarh Junction to Rayagada.